 Hello Lesli… Thanks for taking the time to share your knowledge and experience in micro-learning.

 For the past 20 years, I have worked in academic and corporate educational arenas, beginning my first career as a secondary English teacher.
-A colleague introduced me to Moodle in 2003, and in 2008, I chose to leave the classroom and move into the realm of helping others learn how to use Moodle for the learning needs of their organizations.
-Over successive career iterations in working with online learning, and particularly with Moodle and Totara Learn, I have served as Internal Training Manager, site administrator, implementation specialist, and Moodle/Totara mentor/trainer for various Moodle and Totara partners.
+A colleague introduced me to an LMS in 2003, and in 2008, I chose to leave the classroom and move into the realm of helping others learn how to use LMS for the learning needs of their organizations.
+Over successive career iterations in working with online learning, and particularly with Totara Learn, I have served as Internal Training Manager, site administrator, implementation specialist, and Totara mentor/trainer for various Totara partners.
 I am currently serving as a Senior Solutions Architect for Webanywhere, and one of my chief roles is to facilitate the design and actualization of learning environment improvements for our clients.

 I think the trend for offering micro-learning arose out of the demands in the workplace to provide “just-in-time” learning opportunities and resources to employees who need them, oftentimes right there on the job when they need them.
 The challenge to provide meaningful (and let’s face it, useful) learning objects to a workforce with highly competitive demands for their time and attention is ever foremost in the minds of those who design virtual learning environments today, and we often meet that criteria only halfway.
 We manage to provide it in smaller chunks, but so many times we fail to offer it in more concise formats with clear, cohesive pathways back to practical applications on the job.
 In short, I think it is a significant and valuable trend, but only if it is implemented in the right way.